Jo Bavington-Jones

 Jo Bavington-Jones lives on the Kent coast with her partner, the photographer Dirk Seyfried, and the neighbours’ cats.
 And sometimes a very friendly fox called Samantha.

 Jo came to writing late in life after many years of working to pay the bills, and bringing up her son.
 After learning her craft writing women’s fiction, Jo finally turned to a life of crime during the first Covid lockdown, and The Write Way to Die series was born.
-Jo says crime fiction is definitely her first love, and is about to start writing book four, but she is still drawn to women’s fiction and family dramas, and says not to rule out the possibility of a love story in the future.
+Jo says crime fiction is definitely her first love, and is about to publish book five, but she is still drawn to women’s fiction and family dramas, and says not to rule out the possibility of a love story in the future.

 The Wipeout Round sees the return of best friends and amateur detectives, Amy and Jenny.
 Having seen off two serial killers in as many years, the pair are looking forward to a quiet life, but their hometown of Folkestone has other ideas.